alphagov/govuk-developer-docs/source/manual/publishing-a-ruby-gem.html.md

-Ensure gems are compatible with all [supported minor Ruby versions][supported-rubies], specifying the minimum minor Ruby version in the gemspec file (for example: `spec.required_ruby_version = ">= 3.1"`) - note, this should not be more specific than a minor Ruby version unless there is a particular issue with a Ruby patch release.
+Ensure gems are compatible with all [supported minor Ruby versions][supported-rubies], specifying the minimum minor Ruby version in the gemspec file.
+For example: `spec.required_ruby_version = ">= 3.1"`.

+> Do not specify a patch (or "tiny") Ruby version unless there is a particular issue with a Ruby patch release.

 The `.ruby-version` file should be the same minor version level as the `required_ruby_version` in the gemspec, it is typically the most recent patch version.